JupiterOne/.github/.github/actions/unique_id/README.md

-# PR Comment
+# Unique ID

-This [composite action](./action.yml) is responsible for leaving a comment on a PR.
-By default it will only leave a comment once of the same message (i.e. no duplicates), however this can be overridden.
+This [composite action](./action.yml) is responsible for generating a unique ID using a timestamp and the current commit SHA.

 ## Inputs